Xiaofei-it/Shelly/README.md

 These are just simple examples.
 Actually, the Shelly library is very powerful, which will be introduced in the following sections.

+For more examples, see the demo and test cases of the Shelly library.
+Also, the "Usage" section in this document lists some documents which contain many examples.

 ## Philosophy

 This section illustrates a simple explanation of the theory of the Shelly library.